AaltoICMCourse/AaltoICMCourse.github.io/pages/examples-python-audio-page.md

 breadcrumb: true
 ---

 Here are the audio related python examples that will be used in the course.
-Currently those are just placeholders.
+Currently those are mostly placeholders.
 Real contents are coming soon.

 <div class="row">
     <div class="medium-6 columns t10 medium-centered text-center panel">